Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 No, actually, no.

-Like I was cooking, was making a lot of money.
+I was making a lot of money.

-So no, no, I can confidently say no.
+So, no, no, I can confidently say no.

 Was it coinciding with the marriage or the birth of a child?